tokio-rs/website/content/blog/2022-11-25-announcing-axum-0-6-0.md

 However in 0.6 that now just works and requests that start with `/api` but aren't matched by `api_router` will go to `api_fallback`.

-Additionally nested routers will now inherit fallbacks from the outer router if they don't have their own fallback:
+The outer router's fallback will still apply if a nested router doesn't have its own fallback:

 ```rust
 // This time without a fallback